Active Members

 Thrust4,0 kN

-Apogee1678 (AGL)
+Apogee1678 m (AGL)

 Nixus

 Our goal is to reach a height of 3.000 m as precisely as possible so that we can participate in international competitions.
-To accomplish this, we make use of cutting edge technology, such as a 3D printed regeneratively cooled combustion chamber, as well as pressurization tanks made from CFRP.
+To accomplish this, we make use of cutting-edge technology, such as a 3D printed regeneratively cooled combustion chamber, as well as pressurization tanks made from CFRP.
 Moreover, we benefit from years of experience in working with cryogenic propellants and strong collaborations from industry and research.

 In addition, the complexity of our rocket Nixus became clear during our first participation in the European Rocketry Challenge in October 2023, when we won the “EuRoC New Space Design Award 2023“.
-This award honors the team with the overall best design implementation, that displays a high competency in all its characteristics, is based on stringent strategic decisions, represents an exceptional challenge to realize, and might even go beyond pure rocketry to put special attention towards its innovation and/or payload.
+This award honors the team with the overall best design implementation, which displays a high competency in all its characteristics, is based on stringent strategic decisions, represents an exceptional challenge to realize, and might even go beyond pure rocketry to put special attention towards its innovation and/or payload.

 At EuRoC 2024, Project Nixus successfully launched their current rocket, EX-4B, reaching an apogee of 1678 meters (AGL).
 The launch of this cryogenic bi-liquid rocket also marks the first launch of such a rocket in European student rocketry.
-We managed to win not only the L3 award, for the best liquid rocket with a target apogee of 3000m, but also the Team award, while our partner team Spacelabs won the Payload award for D.I.N.O.labs which successfully collected data during our flight.
+We managed to win not only the L3 award, for the best liquid rocket with a target apogee of 3000m, but also the Team award, while our partner team Spacelabs won the Payload award for D.I.N.O.labs, which successfully collected data during our flight.

 Project Duration2023 – today